cdktf/cdktf-provider-datadog/docs/syntheticsTest.typescript.md

 - *Type:* string

 Type of basic authentication to use when performing the test.
+Defaults to `"web"`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.30.0/docs/resources/synthetics_test#type SyntheticsTest#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.31.0/docs/resources/synthetics_test#type SyntheticsTest#type}

 ---